Protect Your Intellectual Property

 While not strictly intellectual property, your business may have other intangible assets that should also be protected.
 Ideas and concepts cannot be copyrighted, although you can get some protection for them through the trade secret law or confidentiality agreements that would prohibit someone from using or disclosing an idea they agreed to keep secret.

 These could include customer and vendor lists, along with pricing and manufacturing information.
 To keep these trade secrets in house, you may want to consider having employees and companies you’re dealing with sign confidentiality and non-disclosure agreements.
-Entrepreneur magazine has free templates you can download.

 Just because you have protected your intellectual property in the U.S., that doesn’t mean you’re covered everywhere.
 Intellectual property rights vary by country, and you need to apply separately to get coverage elsewhere in the world.
 Your business plan should help answer the question of whether you need to look into rights in other countries.